MauroImamura/pokedex/README.md

 >pip install pyodbc==4.0.34

 After installing it, you must create a new DB on SQL Server.
-Once you have it, you can run the queries in db_queries.sql file for creating the schema and tables that will be used.
+Once you have it, you can run the queries in db_queries.sql file for creating the schema, tables and procedures that will be used.
+Although all the commands are in the same file, you might need to run them separately.

 ## Connection String